 Elwood (Dan Aykroyd) keeps a bottle of Old Spice on a shelf by the fridge.

 In 2009 Roman Polanski directed the (fake) commercial for a (fake) perfume: Greed by Francesco Vezzoli.
-Michelle Williams and Natalie Portman are the stars of
+Michelle Williams and Natalie Portman are the stars of the short movie as two women literally fighting for Greed.

 The advertising campaign featured portraits of famous female artists made of inkjet, wool, cotton, metallic embroidery and custom jewelry on brocade.
 Among them, Eva Hesse, Lee Miller, Frida Kahlo, Niki de Saint Phalle, Tamara de Lempicka and Georgia O’Keeffe.